monarch-initiative/phenomics/docs/pages/veterinary.md

 ## COVID-19 policy

-- Masks are not required of **vaccinated and boosted** individuals indoors or outdoors on campus at this time.
+- Masks are not required for **vaccinated and boosted** individuals indoors or outdoors on campus at this time.
 - Anyone may choose to continue wearing a mask and is encouraged to do so at their discretion.
 - **Vaccinated individuals who have not received a COVID-19 booster** are required to continue to wear a mask and maintain physical distancing.
 - **Unvaccinated individuals** with approved exemptions to the campus vaccination requirement are required to wear a mask and observe physical distancing.
 These individuals must also take part in mandatory testing.